WDVA launches virtual Memorial Day commemoration

-Wisconsin Department of Veterans Affairs (WDVA) Secretary Mary Kolar today invites Wisconsin veterans, family, and friends to join the WDVA and Gov. Tony Evers to honor the fallen by participating in Memorial Day 2020: Wisconsin’s Virtual Commemoration, a state-wide Memorial Day observance.
+Wisconsin Department of Veterans Affairs (WDVA) Secretary Mary Kolar invites Wisconsin veterans, family and friends to join the WDVA and Gov. Tony Evers to honor the fallen by participating in Memorial Day 2020: Wisconsin’s Virtual Commemoration, a statewide Memorial Day observance.
 The event is available at www.WisVetsMemorialDay2020.com.

 “Every citizen across this nation owes a debt to those who, in President Lincoln’s words, ‘gave their last full measure of devotion.’
 We will still honor and express our sincerest gratitude to the soldiers, sailors, airmen, marines and coastguardsmen who died in defense of our nation and our values with a beautiful online ceremony,” said Kolar.
 “Be assured that while we cannot gather, we will honor those who have made the ultimate sacrifice in a worthy manner.”